|Olympique Lyonnais dominated French football in the 2000's.|

 AM/CM: Juninho Pernambucano (Brazil)

-Juninho Pernambucano was the leading player at Olympique Lyonnais leading them to seven consecutive Ligue 1 titles between 2002 and 2008.
+Juninho Pernambucano was one of the greatest player for Olympique Lyonnais leading them to seven consecutive Ligue 1 titles between 2002 and 2008.
 In Brazil, his career was associated with Vasco da Gama.
 He won Copa Libertadores in 1998.
-For the national team, his selection was limited by the number of great attackers in his generation.
+For the national team, his selection was limited by the number of great attackers playing in his generation.
 He was only capped 40 times and went to the 2006 World Cup Finals in Germany.
 He scored against Japan in the Finals.

 ST: Néstor Combin (France)

 From 1959 to 1964, Combin played, mainly with Olympique Lyonnais.
 He was one of the first French players to play abroad in Italy.
 He won several titles there, while playing for Juventus, Torino and AC Milan, In a game between AC Milan and Argentine side Estudiantes for the 1969 Intercontinental Cup, Combin was dealt with aggressively by rival players and had his nose broken (the infamous "Bombonera Massacre").